PadishahIII/RFGuess/Readme.md

 ### Build database
 All database-building code is included in `Scripts/databaseInit.py`, which is the highest level methods for building databases.
-Raw PII dataset should be accessed and processed by `PreProcessor`.
-Intermediate datatables used in algorithms should manipulated by `DatabaseTransformer`.
+Raw PII dataset should be accessed and processed by `PreProcessor`, the high-level script is in *Scripts/call_databaseInit.py*.
+Intermediate datatables used in algorithms should manipulate by `DatabaseTransformer` and high-level scripts locate in *Scripts/buildDatabase.py*.

 ### Process dataset
 `Preprocessor`